englekk/handbook-docs/Fuse/03 - UI Components.md

 - $(HitTestMode.LocalBoundsAndChildren:LocalBoundsAndChildren) - Hit testing will include the bounds of the element and its children
 - $(HitTestMode.LocalVisualAndChildren:LocalVisualAndChildren) - Hit testing will include the appearance of the element and its children

-Note that if you set the @(Opacity) of an element below or equal its `HitTestOpacityThreshold` (which defaults to being 0), hit testing will be disabled for that object.
-This means that you can click an element as you fade it out, but it will stop accepting clicks at a certain point.

 ### $(ClipToBounds)

 Normally, when laying out an element inside the other, the inner element can freely live outside the parent element: